sympy/sympy/doc/src/modules/solvers/solveset.rst

  Complement or ImageSet.
 We can assign a cost function to each set, such that, more desirable that form of set is to us, the less the value of cost function.
-This way our problem is now reduced to finding the path from the initial ConditionSet to of the lowest valued set on a graph where the atomic transformations forms the edges.
+This way our problem is now reduced to finding the path from the initial ConditionSet to the lowest valued set on a graph where the atomic transformations forms the edges.